ASSESSMENT AND REPORTING

 Individual Education Planning (I.E.P.) meetings occur with parents of some students on a regular basis.

-The school newsletter has weekly information from the students about learning programmes in the classrooms, which is reported to parents.
+The school newsletter has information from the students about learning programmes in the classrooms, which is reported to parents.

 BOT consult and update regularly through meetings and notes in newsletters.